Enjoyzz/upload/README.md

 ### Validation

-Currently, there are 2 validation rules:
+Currently there are *3 validation rules*, but if a specific validation is needed, you can write a rule by implementing the Enjoys\Upload\RuleInterface interface:

 - Extension (Enjoys\Upload\Rule\Extension)
 - Size (Enjoys\Upload\Rule\Size)